openshift/training/beta-3-setup.md

     osc get node -o json | sed -e '/"resourceVersion"/d' > ~/nodes.json

 You will have the JSON output of the definition of all of your nodes.
 Go ahead and edit this file.
-Add the following to the beginning of the `"metadata": {}` block for your "master" node:
+Add the following to the beginning of the `"metadata": {}` block for your "master" node inside the files `"items"` list:

     "labels" : {
       "region" : "infra",